 - Once on the grill, allow the first side to cook for about a minute or until it starts to get golden brown.

-- Take the lefse stick again and glide under the middle, lift and flip.
+- Take the lefse stick again and glide under the middle, lift and roll out on the other side.

 - Grill the other side a bit longer and allow the brown spots to form.

-- Remove lefse from the griddle and place on a flour sack towel or tea towel.
-Cover the lefse with the other half of the towel.
-This will help prevent them from drying out.
+- Remove lefse from the griddle and place on one half of a flour sack towel or tea towel.
+Lay each piece on top of each other and cover with the other side of the towel.
+This will keep the moisture in while they cool.
+If left out they can become crusty.

 Notes

 - Make sure the potato mix is cold before rolling.
 Cold potatoes roll a lot better than at room temperature.
-I like to chill them overnight in logs or balls so that we are only working with a few at a time.
+Chill them overnight in logs or balls so that we are only working with a few at a time.
 That way the rest of the potatoes can stay in the refrigerator until you are ready to use them.

 - Make sure the griddle is hot.
 Lefse needs to cook quickly so having a hot grill is crucial.